Citation, DOI and article data

-Vitamin B9 (folate or folic acid) is a water-soluble vitamin that is vital for the synthesis of several amino acids, the purines adenosine and guanine and the pyrimidine thymine (three of the four nucleotide bases and hence critical for the synthesis of nucleic acids.)
+Vitamin B9 (folate or folic acid) is a water-soluble vitamin, part of the vitamin B complex, vital for the synthesis of several amino acids, the purines adenosine and guanine and the pyrimidine thymine (three of the four nucleotide bases and hence critical for the synthesis of nucleic acids).

-The antimicrobial drug class, the sulphonamides, inhibit dihydropteroate synthetase, the enzyme which forms folic acid from para-aminobenzoic acid (PABA).
-This reaction that does not occur in mammalian cells hence does not affect human DNA synthesis and is specific for microbes.
+The antimicrobial drug class, the sulfonamides, inhibit dihydropteroate synthetase, the enzyme which forms folic acid from para-aminobenzoic acid (PABA).
+This reaction does not occur in mammalian cells, hence does not affect human DNA synthesis and is specific for microbes.

 The chemotherapeutic methotrexate inhibits dihydrofolate reductase which converts folate into its active form tetrohydrofolic acid (THF).